-This unique association offers monthly meetings with a varied and interesting programme.
-Each meeting includes the latest terrorism and crime updates, as well as information on other threats and risks and the appropriate measures to mitigate these.
+The CoLCPA offers our circa 300 membership the opportunity to attend eleven meetings a year with a varied and interesting programme.
+Members can bring up to four colleagues/clients to each of the meetings and these events raise awareness on crime and terrorism latest trends, as well as provide information on other threats and risks and the appropriate measures to mitigate these.

 Membership of the CoLCPA is open to organisations and individuals with an interest or involvement in improving safety and security for their organisation or community.
 Our current membership includes people from a range of organisations including financial, retail, managing agents, and hospitality.